min2ha/ukwa-site/content/target/71466/index.en.md

   "subject": "Religion/Theology"
 }

-# All Saints Scottish Episcopal Church, Inveraray on Facebook

 Facebook page of a Christian church and its congregation belonging to the Scottish Episcopal denomination and located in Inveraray, Argyll & Bute.